ahandsel/Japan_Blog/kumano-kodo/kumano-kodo-trip-2021.md

 * <https://www.kumano-travel.com/en/tours-activities/traditional-boat-tour/104>
 * 10:00~11:30
 * Please come to the reception by 9:30 am.
 The boat departs at 10:00 in preparation for boarding.
-Thank you for your cooperation in scheduled departure.

-Historically pilgrimage travelled by boat between Kumano Hongu Taisha and Kumano Hayatama Taisha.

-These tours follows the same route in flat bottom wooden boats.

-This is an excellent way to view the spiritual landscape from the river like pilgrims past.

 Detour: [Nachi Falls/ 那智の滝](https://goo.gl/maps/K1Xsnqb5UuvvqJtt7)
 * 1.5 hour bus ride from Hayatama Taisha to Nachi Falls